evaherbst/Blender_remeshing_guide/README.md

 - To **remove zero area faces and zero length edges**, use Mesh > Clean up > **Degenerate Dissolve**.

 - If you have any **holes** in your mesh, you can try the automatic cleanup tool under Mesh > Clean up > Fill holes.
-You can also manually select the surrounding vertices and then fill the gap by pressing F. You can also create a new edge between two selected vertices in the same way.
+You can also manually select the surrounding vertices and then fill the gap by pressing F. If you have a big hole bordered by many edges, see section **Manually creating New Faces** below.
+You can also create a new edge between two selected vertices in the same way.
+ - Depending on the geometry of your gap, you might also want to fill it using "vertex snapping".
+Select one vertex and drag it over to the vertex you want to connect it to.
+Select this option [**insert image of snapping tool here**] and then in the dropdown menu select what you want it to snap to, in this case vertices.
+Make sure to merge the vertices after snapping them using the Merge by Distance Tool.

 - If you have **floating bits** outside of your model (maybe from your segmentation) then you can remove these by clicking on a vertex or face in the main model (the part you want to keep), then Select > Select Linked (or use CNTL L), and then Select > Invert (or use CNTRL I).
 This will select only the floating elements that are not connected to your main model.
 You can delete them (Delete > **Vertices**).

+___
+### Selective Smoothing of Vertices

+The vertex smoothing tool makes the vertices and angles more evenly spaced.
+Select the vertices of interest and then Vertex > Smooth Vertices.
+You can adjust the level of smoothing.
+You can also select the entire model (press A) and then smooth all vertices.
+If you do the latter, you should check to make sure no fine structures are lost.

+___
+### Creating new faces and edges to fill large holes

+There may be cases where you deleted some vertices (for example if there was a spiky geometry) and have a big hole that you need to fill, rather than a single triangle.
+Instead of selecting all of the edges in the perimeter one by one to fill the gap, you can select a single edge and then go to Select > Select Loops > Edge Loops.
+This will select the perimeter.
+Then press F to fill the gap.
+You now will have a big, non triangular gap:
+[**insert filled hole image**]

+You now have two options - 1) you can Triangulate Faces (Face > Triangulate or CNTRL T) or 2) you can manually position edges.

+With option 1), you will likely get sharp triangles:
+[**insert image with sharp triangles**]

+You can fix these sometwhat with the "smooth vertices" tool (see above), but the number of triangles is set, so we still don't get super even triangles:
+[**insert imas with smoothed vertices**

+It is up to you to decide if these are good enough for your model - often they will be, but sometimes you might want to manually create the faces.
+To do this, fill the hole as above, then use the knife tool to draw edges (enabling the vertex snap option helps with this).
+Here you can see how I started to draw in the new edges with the knife tool:

+[**insert image manual triangle drawing**]

+*Sometimes the knife tool might not work well - I think this is when the faces are not planar, so first go to Mesh > Clean up > Make Planar Faces.

 ___
 ### Checking for Sharp Triangles and Fixing Them